hww3/finscribe/README.txt

      your application database will be populated with an initial user and some starting content.

-7. Start the blog application:
+5. Start the blog application:

-    ./fin_serve.pike [-p portnumber] . yourconfigname
+    ./fin_serve.pike -p portnumber . yourconfigname

-8. Access your application by pointing your browser to the proper portnumber.
+6. Access your application by pointing your browser to the proper port number supplied when you start fin serve.